tilt-dev/tilt.build/blog/_posts/2022-04-26-secret-management-the-soft-way.md

 ```
 (There's a bit more to it than shown here.
 For a full guide check out [this tutorial][eso-vault].)

-The External Resource will look almost exactly the same as in the example above.
+The `ExternalSecret` resource will look almost exactly the same as in the example above.
 ```yaml
 apiVersion: external-secrets.io/v1alpha1
 kind: ExternalSecret